MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdtf/to-customize-i-o-for-your-device-using-the-wdtf-simple-i-o-action-plug-in.md

     ```cpp
     //
        //  //
-       //   TODO: Add code for your implmentation of Close() here.
+       //   TODO: Add code for your implementation of Close() here.
        //
        //
        //